The Ultimate Guide to Visit Lisbon in 4 Days

 Additional Tourist Attractions

-- Jerónimos Monastery: A stunning example of Manueline architecture.
+- Jerónimos Monastery: A fabulous illustration of the Manueline style of architecture.

 - Sintra National Palace: Known for its distinctive twin chimneys.